Abbas the Great: Quelling the Georgian uprisings

-Isa Khan commanded the Safavid army in Georgia in 1625.
-Painted by Bishandas.
+Portrait of Shah Abbas I and a Page.
+Painted in 1632–33 by Mo'in-i Musavver.
+Arthur M. Sackler Museum, Harvard University Art Museums, 1960.48.

-Between 1614 and 1616, during the Ottoman–Safavid War, Abbas suppressed a rebellion led by his formerly loyal Georgian subjects Luarsab II and Teimuraz I (also known as Tahmuras Khan) in the Kingdom of Kakheti.
+Between 1614 and 1616, during the Ottoman–Safavid War, Abbas suppressed a rebellion led by his formerly loyal Georgian subjects Luarsab II and Teimuraz I.

 In 1606, Abbas had appointed these Georgians onto the thrones of Safavid vassals Kartli and Kakheti, at the behest of Kartlian nobles and Teimuraz's mother Ketevan; both seemed like malleable youths.
 However, tensions soon arose between the Shah and the Georgian kings.
 In 1613, when the Shah summoned them to join him on a hunting expedition in Mazandaran, they did not appear as they feared that they would be either imprisoned or killed.
-At this point war broke out, Iranian armies invaded the two territories in March 1614, and the two allied kings subsequently sought refuge in the Ottoman vassal Imeretia.
-Abbas, as reported by the Safavid court historian Iskander Beg Munshi, was infuriated by what was perceived as the defection of two of his most trusted subjects and gholams.
-He deported 30,000 Kakhetian peasants to Iran, and appointed a grandson of Alexander II of Imereti to the throne of Kartli, Jesse of Kakheti (also known as "Isā Khān").
+At this point war broke out, Iranian armies invaded the two territories in March 1614, and the two allied kings subsequently sought refuge in the Ottoman vassal Imereti.
+Abbas, as reported by the Safavid court historian Iskandar Beg Munshi, was infuriated by what was perceived as the defection of two of his most trusted subjects and gholams.
+He deported 30,000 Kakhetian peasants to Iran, and appointed a grandson of Alexander II of Kakheti to the throne of Kakheti, Jesse (also known as "Isā Khān").
 Raised up at the court in Isfahan and a Muslim, he was perceived as fully loyal to the Shah.

 Abbas threatened Imeretia with devastation if they did not give up the fugitive kings; the Imeretian, Mingrelian and Gurian rulers jointly refused his demand.
 Luarsab, however, surrendered voluntarily to the Shah; Abbas initially treated him well but when he learned that Luarsab and Teimuraz had offered an alliance with the Ottomans he demanded that Luarsab accept Islam.
 When Luarsab refused, he was thrown in prison.